vijayanant/Confer/README.md

 - CLI tool to manage the cluster.
 - API for clients to manage  configurations.
 - A hierarchical (path-like) namespace for keys.
 (Ex. `/app/config/timeout`)
+- Watch/Subscribe: Clients can subscribe to changes in configuration values and receive real-time updates.

 ## What's on the Horizon?